bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 }
 ```

-Then answer the following question (can be a comment in the top of your code or in Markdown) - "How
+Then answer the following question in your `README.md` file - "How
 was working with MongoDB different from working with PostgreSQL?
 What was easier, and what was harder?"

-There is no other required tasks to turn in, but it is suggested to then revisit
+Please turn in the MongoDB python file you used to generate the documents as well as your `README.md`.
+It is suggested to then revisit
 the first two modules, rework/complete things as needed, and just check out with
 fresh eyes the SQL approach.
-Compare and contrast, and come with questions
+Compare and contrast, and come up with questions to ask during lesson
 tomorrow - the main topic will be database differences and tradeoffs!

 ## Resources and Stretch Goals